 (_MSC_VER == 1928) on Windows.
 Both default to

-The source code is provided in A ZIP archive which contains:
+The source code is provided in a ZIP archive which contains: